BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/arkin.md

 Write your character's backstory here.

 ## Time With the Nameless
-Detail your character's adventures here, adding sources as needed[example-footnote].
+Detail your character's adventures here, adding sources as needed[^example-footnote].

 # Relationships
 Create lists using asterisks: